In this Article

 - Residency Requirement: At least one spouse must be a Singapore citizen, or residing in Singapore for at least three years before filing for divorce.

-- Necessary Documentation: Documents such as written settlement agreement, marriage certification and copies of NRICs or passports must be submitted.
+- Necessary Documentation: Documents such as a mandatory written settlement agreement, marriage certification and copies of NRICs or passports must be submitted.

 Reasons for Parties to Conclude Marriage has Irretrievably Broken Down